gradio-app/gradio/test-strategy.md

 We should not focus on code coverage but on test coverage following the below criteria:

 - The documented Gradio API (that's the bit that users interact with via python) should be tested thoroughly.
 (1)
-- Additional gradio components that are both publicly available and used internally (such as the Python and JS client libraries) should be tested thoroughly.
+- Additional gradio elements that are both publicly available and used internally (such as the Python and JS client libraries) should be tested thoroughly.
 (1)
-- Additional gradio components that are publicly available should be tested as throughly as is reasonable (this could be things like demos/the gradio CLI/ other tooling).
+- Additional gradio elements that are publicly available should be tested as throughly as is reasonable (this could be things like demos/the gradio CLI/ other tooling).
 The importance of each individual component. and the appropriate investment of effort, needs to assessed on a case-by-case basis.
 (1)
-- Component boundaries should be tested where there is reasonable cause to do so (e.g. config generation) (1)
+- Element boundaries should be tested where there is reasonable cause to do so (e.g. config generation) (1)
 - Implementation details should only be tested where there is sufficient complexity to warrant it.
 (1)
 - Bug fixes should be accompanied by tests wherever is reasonably possible.
 (3)